Keeping hearts young

 "Most patterns of eating, exercise and other lifestyle choices are established early in life.
 That does not mean that they can't be changed in adulthood, but you're giving your child a head start by teaching and modeling good lifestyle choices when they're young," says Volin.

-Some of the risk factors for future heart disease include:
+Some of the risk factors for future heart disease include the following:

 - High blood pressure